 Now that you’ve considered hiring the right people to help your salon be more inclusive and you understand the correct terminology, the next piece of the puzzle focuses on your salon branding, marketing and messaging.

-Is your salon’s branding and interior aesthetic leaning towards one particular gender or demographic?
-As part of your inclusivity efforts, it might be time for a fresh lick of paint and salon refresh.
+Is your salon’s branding and interior aesthetic geared toward one particular gender or demographic?
+As part of your inclusivity efforts, it might be time for a fresh lick of paint and a salon refresh.
 If you are looking for some salon interior inspiration, check out our Salon Design Of The Month series.

-Once you have decided on the direction you’d like to take, we recommend giving your social media pages a refresh.
-Update your bios to state what inclusive services/skills you offer, and don’t forget to show off your work by showing a diverse range of representative images for potential new clients to see.
+Once you have decided on the direction you’d like to take, we recommend refreshing your social media pages.
+Update your bios to state what inclusive services/skills you offer, and don’t forget to show off your work by posting a diverse range of representative images for potential new clients to see.

 Related: Social Media Hacks to Boost Your Salon Business